HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/tutorials/access-software/locating-downloads.md

 ![Download now](images/download11.png)

-Here’s a sample list of Download Packages associated with the selected entitlement after clicking the “Download Now” button.
+Here’s a sample list of Download Packages associated with the selected entitlement after clicking the **Download Now** button.

 ![List of downloads](images/download12.png)